Ready for a hands-on way to better understand the letters of the alphabet?

 Knowing that letters of the alphabet include straights and curves will help your preschoolers better understand how to write the letters down the road. – a pretty powerful concept to have in their toolbox.

-RELATED: Read all about letter recognition and which activities you can begin with.
+RELATED: Read about letter recognition and which activities you can begin with.

 Learning the letters of the alphabet can be fun!

 Every child learns the letters of the alphabet at their own pace.
-Some will memorize the letter names very early on, and others will take a more extended amount of time to stick.
+Some will memorize the letter names early, and others will take longer to stick.

 No matter what age or stage, the trick is to have letters in your home that your children can engage with through play.